-The Knowledge Gateway Board will review and ensure the delivery of the benefits of the project via its KPI reporting mechanism which is presented to every meeting.
+The Knowledge Gateway Board, made up of industry experts with knowledge of retail and commercial property, will review and ensure the delivery of the benefits of the project via its KPI reporting mechanism which is presented to every meeting.
 The key metrics to be delivered are outlined in the time line above, i.e. a building delivered in late 2021 and occupied in March 2022 creating 300 jobs.
 This a conservative estimate of the number of jobs created based on current occupation density but is the standard measure used in our business case to ensure a minimum level of occupation.